Explosives and fireworks

 There are various Acts and Regulations covering the sale and use of explosives and fireworks, and there are enforced by various bodies.

 Fireworks (Safety) Regulations 1997 and The Fireworks (Safety) (Amendment) Regulations 2004 are enforced by the Council's Public Protection Service.
 Anyone breaching these regulations faces, upon conviction, a fine of up to £5,000 or six months imprisonment.

-- Require all fireworks for use by the public to meet British Standard BS 7114
+- require all fireworks for use by the public to meet British Standard BS EN 15947

 These regulations are made under the Fireworks Act 2003 and the Consumer Protection Act 1987.
 They aim to regulate the use of fireworks in order to reduce noise, nuisance and anti-social use of fireworks and are enforced by the Police.

 From 7 August 2004, Regulation 7 of the Fireworks Regulations 2004 came into effect, which means that it is now a criminal offence to use 'adult fireworks' during the night hours of 11.00 pm to 7.00 am, except on 'permitted firework nights', which are:

 - 11pm to 1am - Chinese New Year

 - 11pm to 12 midnight - 5 November

 - 11pm to 1am - Day of Diwali

 - 11pm to 1am - 31 December, New Year's Eve